-The Delphi Add-in Extensibility SDK includes the following samples to help you learn about Delphi Add-in Extensibility.
+The Delphi Add-in Extensibility SDK includes samples to help you learn about Delphi Add-in Extensibility.
 You can also use the samples as a basis for your extensibility files.

 Study the content of the toolkit support set files to gain a better understanding of how to develop your own toolkit support sets.